whipowill/d2r-mod-reformed/README.md

 When dealing w/ stackable gems and runes, convert them into their stackable form in the Cube.
 Due to a flaw in the game itself, you can't merge stacks of items to each other in the stash.
 You have to take your stacked items from the stash, merge them in your inventory, and then move them back to the stash.

 To disable or tweak melee splash damage, open ``mods/reformed/reformed.mpq/data/global/excel/missiles.txt`` and look for row 688 column DH.
 I have this set to ``32`` which means 25% of weapon damage gets splashed (pretty low).
 Changing to ``64`` would mean 50% of weapon damage gets splashed.
 Changing to ``0`` would mean the feature is disabled.

-Replenishing ammo runs at different time frames depending on the item.
-Arrows and bolts will replenish at about 1 per 3 seconds.
-Javalins seem to replenish at about 1 per 6 seconds.
-If it works how it did in D2LOD, if you run your item down to 0 quantity it will disappear and you lose the item.

 ### Failures